rust-lang/rust-forge/src/release/process.md

 Decide on a time to do the release, T.

+- **T-50m** - Ensure there is someone with access to the `@rustlang` Twitter account who'll be able to tweet as soon as we publish the blog post.
+[Steve Klabnik](https://github.com/steveklabnik) usually manages the account, but all Core Team members have access to it.

 - **T-50m** - Run the following command in a shell with [AWS credentials][awscli] in the [simpleinfra] repository: